HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

-Figure 04.
+FIG. 04.
 Data Lifecycle Revisited in context of the CPG-IG: With the guideline development group, the knowledge engineering team, and local implementation teams (practice governance and informatics/ EHR build) working collaboratively to develop and implement a CPG based on widely adopted standards (e.g., FHIR, CQL), there exists a synergy that can produce all the knowledge products more efficiently and effectively.
 (NOTE: CQM-on-FHIR refers to the FHIR Measure-IG; eCR-on-FHIR refers to the eCaseReport-IG; and Research-on-FHIR does not exist yet).

 </summary>